 Obtaining the widget is very easy:

-- Once your request is sent, you can go to its page and you will see a box titled “Act on this”.
+- Once your request is sent, you can go to its page and you will see a box titled “Act on what you’ve learnt:”

-- There you will find two links, and by clicking the second one –“create a widget for this request” – you can get the HTML code.
+2. There you will find a few links, and by clicking the last one –“create a widget for this request” – you can get the HTML code.

 How can I use it?